simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-As we can see from the constructor in the EventStoreAggregateRepository class the EventStoreAggregateRepository has to collaborators as dependencies,
+As we can see from the constructor in the *EventStoreAggregateRepository* class, the *EventStoreAggregateRepository* has two collaborators as dependencies:
-the EventStore and the AggregateQualifiedNameProvider.
-We will have a closer look at the QualifiedNameProvider later in the Conventions and workarounds section.
+the *EventStore* and the *AggregateQualifiedNameProvider*.
+We will take a closer look at the qualified name providers later in the section [Conventions and Workarounds](#conventions-and-workarounds).
-The implementation of the EventStore can be found in the KtormEventStore class.
+The implementation of the *EventStore* can be found in the *KtormEventStore* class.
-As in the name of the class the KtormEventStore is using Ktorm<cite>[^2]<cite>. as the ORM to interact with the database.
+As the name of the class suggests, *KtormEventStore* uses Ktorm<cite>[^2]<cite> as the ORM for interacting with the database.
-We will not go into the details of Ktorm here but can see that it provides us with a type safe query DSL to interact with the database.
+We won't go into detail about Ktorm here, but we can see that it provides us with a type-safe query DSL for interacting with the database.
-To get the events for an aggregate we have to query the event table in the database, filter the events by the aggregate ID and order the events by the timestamp.
+To get the events for an aggregate, we have to query the event table in the database, filter the events by the aggregate ID, and order the events by the timestamp.
-The events are then mapped to the corresponding event class and returned as a list of events.
+The events are then assigned to the corresponding event class and returned as a list of events.
-We also find the QualifiedNameProvider in the KtormEventStore class, which we will discuss later in the Conventions and workarounds section.
+We also find an *EventQualifiedNameProvider* in the *KtormEventStore* class, which we will discuss later in the [Conventions and Workarounds](#conventions-and-workarounds) section.

 ```kotlin
 @Component